Need help with IR35?

 6. Review your agency

 Agencies need good, reliable candidates to assist with their placements.
 If you are doing all you can to work with them, make sure that they are doing the same with you.
 It’s good to register with more than one agency so if the work dries up with one you have a fallback position with another.
-We will soon be releasing some top tips for choosing a good agency.
+Read our tips for choosing the right agency for you.

 7. Reconsider your setup